Policy for Safeguarding

 - protecting children from maltreatment;

-- preventing any impairment of children’s health or development;
+- preventing any impairment of children’s mental or physical health or development;

 - making sure that children grow up in circumstances which provide them with safe and effective care; and